Dorothea Lambert Chambers

-Dorothea Lambert Chambers (née Dorothea Katherine Douglass, 3 September 1878 – 7 January 1960) was a British tennis player.
+Dorothea Lambert Chambers (née Dorothea Katherine Douglass; 3 September 1878 – 7 January 1960) was a British tennis player.
 She won seven Wimbledon women's singles titles and a gold medal at the 1908 Summer Olympics.

 Tennis

-In 1900, Douglass made her singles debut at Wimbledon, and after a bye in the first round, lost her second-round match to Louisa Martin.
-Three years later, she won her first of seven ladies singles titles.
-On 6 April 1907, she married Robert Lambert Chambers and was became known by her married surname Lambert Chambers.
+In 1900, Douglass made her singles debut at Wimbledon, and after a bye in the first round, she lost her second-round match to Louisa Martin.
+She won her first of seven ladies' singles titles three years later.
+On 6 April 1907, she married Robert Lambert Chambers and became known by her married surname Lambert Chambers.

 In 1908, she won the gold medal in the women's singles event at the 1908 Summer Olympics after a straight-sets victory in the final against compatriot Dora Boothby.

 She wrote Tennis for Ladies, published in 1910.
 The book contained photographs of tennis techniques and contained advice on attire and equipment.